informramiz/Unscented-Kalman-Filter/README.md

 - **Tools** contains utility functions to calculate RMSE to evaluate EKF accuracy and to calculate NIS value to check Filter consistency.

+## Learn the Math Behind UKF

+You can find many lectures on UKF on the web.
+You can view my [notes](https://drive.google.com/open?id=0Bxv9kPZMr-zbU3BhNkhXTXhYbDg) for UKF.
+You can also view some brief [notes](https://drive.google.com/open?id=0BzhenLaF0FKGSHhhVkNLUEVYcDQ) written by a Udacity student (I forgot the name).

 ## Basic Build Instructions